smogpill/HDK/body/cardiovascular/blood_vessels/plaque.md

 - Mediterranean diet seems optimal to reduce plaque [27]
 - Avoid sugary or too much fruits, bread, rice, etc. [29]
-- Resistance training and high intensity internval training instead of aerobic [29]
+- Resistance training and high intensity interval training instead of aerobic [29][31]
-- The legs drive the metabolism (they are the largest muscles) [29]
+- The legs drive the metabolism (they are the largest muscles) [29][31]
+- A lot of insulin receptors in muscles [31]
+- High intensity interval training can redrill capillaries that can reach insulin receptors [31]

 # References
 - [1] [How I Reversed 20 years of Arterial Plaque - PrevMed Health (2017)](https://youtu.be/QOWF0KTNu2g)